-TAKE NOTICE that the Respondent, Vancouver Airport Authority ("VAA"), will make a motion to the Competition Tribunal, at a date and time to be set by the Tribunal.
-The estimated duration of the motion is two hours.
+TAKE NOTICE that the Respondent, Vancouver Airport Authority ("VAA"), will make a motion on June 26, 2017, to a judicial member of the Competition Tribunal who is not sitting on the panel that will eventually hear the within application, pursuant to the Directions to Counsel of Mr. Justice Gascon, dated May 8, 2017 and June 16, 2017, respectively.
+The estimated duration of the motion is one day.